natenorberg/validator/README.md

 ## Things to do before open sourcing it

 * [ ] Hook up our apps to use it
-* [ ] Namespace context so there can be multiple forms in a hierarchy
+* [ ] Namespace context so there can be multiple forms in a hierarchy (or just to reduce collisions)
+* [ ] Find a good name for it (`checkmate` was taken 😩)

+## Nice to haves

 * [ ] Allow composing validation groups (if we have part of a form in a sub-component)
-* [ ] Find a good name for it (`checkmate` was taken 😩)
+* [ ] Find a way to set rules on the field itself rather than a whole form at a time

 ## Try it out